ceybers/excel-helper-library/Arrays/ArrayHelpers.md

 Does the same thing as `ArrayToFilteredRange`?

 ## Analysis Functions
-These were for matching key columns in `Table Transfer Tool`, as well as Column Quality tests similar to Power BI.
+These were for matching key columns in `Table Transfer Tool` and `Inline Regex Tool`, as well as Column Quality tests similar to Power BI.

 ### ArrayAnalyseOne (function)
 ```vb